Where to Train for Muay Thai in Phuket?

 Muay Thai Training in Phuket and Thai Boxing Training Camps – It has been a while since I wanted to know how a Muay Thai Training Camp works.
 After watching several Thai boxing fights you really realize that Muay Thai is a martial art that requires long training and advanced skills.
-So I stopped in one Muay Thai Camp I saw a while back in Nai Harn and asked few questions.
+So I stopped in one Muay Thai Camp I saw a while back in Nai Harn and asked a few questions.

 Muay Thai in Phuket is serious business, not a ‘mild’ kind of training.
 Trainers are Thai boxing champions or ex-champions and they will push you hard in the right direction.
 Get ready to sweat.
 A lot.
 The real action happens in a covered stadium sheltering two rings and around the rings, sets of hitting bags and fitness equipment are here to bring you to your top condition.

 A Muay Thai session starts with running up to one hour followed by skipping then stretching.
-Boxing practice then really starts with ‘Shadow boxing’ (boxing movements practice), bag and pads hitting using hands, elbows, knees and legs.
-Once you are done, last part is to try your moves with a real opponent, a partner in this case since you are not really hitting him but his boxing pads.
+Boxing practice then really starts with ‘Shadowboxing’ (boxing movements practice), bag and pads hitting using hands, elbows, knees and legs.
+Once you are done, the last part is to try your moves with a real opponent, a partner in this case since you are not really hitting him but his boxing pads.
 This will give you the ‘real feel’ and you’ll see if what you’ve been learning works… or not.

 To end the training session, strengthening and conditioning at the fitness area.
-Oh and every 10 minutes, a coach will blow a whistle and everyone has to get down on the floor (carpeted) and do several sets of push ups.
-I hid behind a pillar each time….
+Every 10 minutes, a coach blows a whistle and everyone has to get down on the floor (carpeted) and do several sets of push-ups.

 But seriously, Muay Thai is really intense and if you should only consider such training if you are in good health and ready to give 100%.
 You might want to go for a ‘try out session’ and you will know if this is a sport for you or not.